Harsha-Hegde-2005/C-Problems/README.md

 # C-Problems 🧠💻

+This repo contains my C practice codes and problem-solving journey.
+All solutions are written from scratch with the intent to learn, reflect, and improve.

 A collection of C programming exercises and logic-based problems for practice and learning.
 This repo is perfect for beginners looking to master the fundamentals of C through real coding tasks.